GregWoods/gregwoods.github.io/_posts/2013-01-27-living-with-the-nook-hd.md

   * Most books show with black bars at the top and bottom of the screen.
 Usable screen is actually 8.2&#8243; for many books
   * (The best aspect ratio for programming books is probably 4:3 - an iPad)
   * Pinch-zooming-in on a PDF doesn't shrink those black bars.
 You instead immediately get a vertical scroll bar.
 A poor implementation of zoom
-  * The only icons I use on the home screens are &#8216;Library' and &#8216;Web'.
+  * The only icons I use on the home screens are 'Library' and 'Web'.
 It would be nice to be able to show entire folder contents on a home screen to cut down on navigation taps

 #### Overall